steelbrain/pundle/README.md

 - statics in a chunk (blobs?)
 - create a commons chunk
 - resolve (browser fields?)
-- all loaded files have a type {js, html, css, blob}
+- we have chunk specific file types {js,html,css,blob}

 Types of components: